URISA Alberta is committed to fostering GIS-related education in Alberta.

 To promote student involvement in the URISA Alberta community and recognize students excelling in GIS coursework and research, we offer a graduate scholarship, fund undergraduate awards, and we have also sponsored a junior high geospatial project!

 All students are strongly encouraged to present their projects at a luncheon in Edmonton or Calgary, which will provide networking opportunities with geospatial professionals.
-Please contact Kristin at email@example.com for details.
+Please contact Kristin at firstname.lastname@example.org for details on presenting your project.
+Otherwise, contact Charlene at email@example.com for information on our scholarships.

 Application Process: Submit your formatted application by April 30, 2021 via email to Charlene at academicLiaison@urisab.org for adjudication by URISA Alberta executive and select members.
 All masters or doctoral students undertaking research in GIS and/or remote sensing within the past year at a higher educational institution in Alberta, Saskatchewan, or Manitoba are eligible to apply.
 The submission must be a 4-page PDF and include the following: